 1. Drain the tuna, reserving 2 tablespoons of the oil.
 Combine the tuna, reserved oil, capers, and vinegar in a medium bowl.
 Season the tuna with salt and pepper to taste.

 2. Heat the panini press or skillet.

 3. For each panini, brush olive oil on two sides of bread.
 Flip over one slice of bread and top with a few leaves of spinach, the tuna salad, tomatoes and cheddar cheese.
 Close the sandwich with the other slice of bread, oiled side up.

 4. Grill until the cheese is melted and the bread is toasted, about 2 minutes on each side.

 Serve with a green salad and sweet potato fries.
 Click here for a sweet potato fries recipe, but if time is short, there are several brands of frozen sweet potato fries that are quite good.

-Check out Kathy Strahs' website for more panini recipes.
+Check out Kathy Strahs' Web site, panini happy, for more panini recipes.